 Click the links below to find more information:

 A dental hygienist must be licensed and registered by the state in which he/she practices.
-Dental hygienists have a minimum of two years' post-high school education, must pass a written national board examination and a regional or state clinical board.
+Dental hygienists earn between 84 and 124 hours of college credit, must pass a written national board examination and a regional or state clinical board along with a state-based jurisprudence exam.
 Dental hygienists have delegated patient care responsibilities and provide direct patient care.
-In some states, dental hygienists work under general supervision, and in 44 states dental hygienists are allowed to give local anesthesia.
+Thirty-nine states permit dental hygienists direct access to patients, which enables dental hygienists to work without the direct supervision of a dentist.
+Forty-four states allow dental hygienists to administer local anesthesia to patients.

 Pre-licensure education in dental hygiene is offered throughout the United States at both degree levels, and both degrees result in a candidate prepared to apply for licensure.
 The registered dental hygienist with an associate degree is employed as a clinical dental hygienist while the dental hygienist with a bachelor's degree has a wider variety of employment opportunities.